Lostjerome/PROJECT1-SEC-1-KBPJJ/README.md

 - A user-friendly interface with a smooth and modern design.
 - Instant scoring and result display after each quiz.
 - Randomization of questions for each user to ensure a unique quiz experience.
-- Multiple categories and difficulties of question.
+- Various question categories and difficulties.
 - Theme song and sound effects for quiz completion and correct/incorrect answers.
 - Dark mode feature for improved user experience in low-light environments.